Rat on city subway platform

 Vehicle owners — especially those who store their cars, vans, or RVs for extended periods — are also at risk for costly damage.
 It’s estimated that in the U.S. alone, mice and rats cause over $200 million in vehicle repairs each year.

-How to Protect Your Property from Rodents
+How to Protect Your Property from Rats and Mice

 Back to blog